- College Requirements

 - Complete at least half of the 48 hours of core concentration hours from CASNR.

 - Complete at least 9 hours of coursework in international studies.

 - Complete at least one minor or certificate (may be outside of CASNR and included in the 48 hours).

-- Students pursuing an individualized degree program can incorporate experiential learning and off-campus study as part of their degree program (example: internships, research experience, education abroad, domestic experience).
+- Students pursuing an individualized degree program can incorporate experiential learning and off-campus study as part of their degree program (e.g., internships, research experience, education abroad, and domestic experience).
 Students must complete at least one internship or research experience as part of their program of study.
-Students can receive college approval to complete more than 6 hours of off-campus study and/or experiential learning, but not more than 12 hours of off-campus study and/or experiential learning can count toward the degree program.
+Students can receive college approval to complete more than 6 hours of off-campus study and/or experiential learning, but no more than 12 hours of off-campus study and/or experiential learning can count toward the degree program.

 - A maximum of 6 hours of Pass/No Pass (P/N) credit is allowed in courses taken as part of the 48 hours of core concentrations.

 Process for Student

 - Explore and articulate interests, strengths, and abilities.
 Establish career goals.
 Research career opportunities and employers of interest.
 Consult with a faculty member and/or professional advisor to determine if an existing degree program satisfies your personal and professional interests.

 - Think about the academic skills and background needed for your career choice.
 Consider future education plans, including graduate school and professional programs.